Stree0408/ENGG1340_G49-/README.md

 4.	display.cpp: The `display.cpp` file contains the display of the game.

-5.	score.cpp: The `score.cpp` file
+5.	score.cpp: The `score.cpp` file contains the scoreboard of the game.

 <br/>